jlyden/straight-gin/README.md

 Back-end for Straight Gin game with modifications described in Game Description below.
 Built for Google AppEngine - platform agnostic with support for variety of front-end clients.

 ##Game Description:
 Straight Gin is a variation of Gin Rummy.
 In the version implemented in this API, two players oppose each other in a single round.
 Players are dealt 10 cards each (but size of hand can be easily modified for a new game), and take turns drawing new cards trying to shape their hands into acceptable runs and sets, holding all cards in their hands until the end.
 When all cards in hand have been sorted into a run or set, a player can attempt to go "out."
 The first player to successfully go out wins.
 If a player attempts to go out, but the hand fails (not all cards belonging to a run or set), the opponent automatically wins.
 If neither player can go "out" before the deck runs out of cards to draw, whoever has the lowest penalty (cards NOT sorted into runs or sets) in their hand wins.
+Note that Aces (A) are LOW in Straight Gin (i.e. A = 1, never 14).
 Basic Gin Rummy instructions are available [here](https://en.wikipedia.org/wiki/Gin_rummy).
-Note that Aces (A) are LOW in Straight Gin (i.e. A = 1, never 14)

 ## Set-Up Instructions:
 1. Download zip file and extract game files (see Files Included).
 2. Update the value of application in app.yaml to the app ID you have registered in the App Engine admin console.
 3. Set up and run the app in Google App Engine Launcher.
 4. Test API using localhost:8080/_ah/api/explorer (or whatever port # your localhost has available)

 ##Files Included:
  - api.py: Contains endpoints and game play logic.